nanocloudx/nanocloudx/README.md

 - But, I would consider changing jobs immediately if offered the following
   - Offer amount over 100,000 USD annual salary (required)
   - Businesses that contribute to otaku culture for the world
-  - Work that makes more people delight
+  - Work that makes more people delight!
 - Contact
   - I will do my best to respond to direct contact from a company's HR
   - I might ignore contact from a recruitment agent